State constrained patchy feedback stabilization: Introduction

 Under assumptions {\bf (S1)} and {\bf (S2)} on the constraint set, it was proved in~\cite{CS1} that it is possible to construct a discontinuous feedback control which steers Euler solutions of~\eqref{eq:system} to $\Sigma^\delta$.
 However, as mentioned above, when a patchy feedback exists more robustness properties can be expected to hold than in the case of the generic feedback presented in~\cite{CS1}.
 This indeed happens also for the constrained problem considered here, and we will show that practical stabilization of perturbed systems can be established as well.
 We refer to Section~\ref{sec:rob} for the result about perturbed systems and for further discussions about robustness of the control provided by Theorem~\ref{thm:practical_stab_constr}.

 Finally, we want to comment about the convexity assumption {\bf (F3)} on the velocity sets.
-We make use of {\bf (F3)} only to apply the $S$--constrained trajectory tracking lemma from~\cite{CRS} (see Lemma~\ref{lem:track} below), so to replace any $S$--constrained stabilizing open loop control with another control whose corresponding trajectory is stabilized while remaining in the interior of $S$.
+A large part of our construction does not require it: For instance, only {\bf (F1)} and {\bf (F2)} are needed in Lemma~\ref{lem:patchy_from_wedged} to construct a patchy feedback close to the boundary $\partial S$ of the constraint set.
+The only use we make of {\bf (F3)} is to apply the $S$--constrained trajectory tracking lemma from~\cite{CRS} (see Lemma~\ref{lem:track} below), so to replace any $S$--constrained stabilizing open loop control with another control whose corresponding trajectory is stabilized while remaining in the interior of $S$.
 Since we are not aware of an analogous result proved in the case of a general (non--convex) constraint set satisfying {\bf (S1)} and {\bf (S2)} only and of a dynamics satisfying {\bf (F1)} and {\bf (F2)}, but not {\bf (F3)}, this assumption seems unavoidable in Theorem~\ref{thm:practical_stab_constr}.
 In problems where {\bf (F3)} fails, e.g. when only a discrete range of controls is available, one could reframe the present results in the context of relaxed controls, or could impose additional requirements on the constraint set $S$.
 In this way, it would be possible to replace Lemma~\ref{lem:track} with a different tracking lemma (without {\bf (F3)}), and the rest of our construction would still hold without further changes.